Nick03Ro/Simulated-Christmas-Stock/README.md

 at Waitrose — actively placing bulk seasonal stock (Christmas crackers) near store entry points and on end-cap displays, instead of leaving it to the default planogram.

-See the data dictionary for exactly how the simulation was constructed and how it maps to the real result.

 # Findings:
 - The Active Placement approach reaches ~93% cumulative sell-through by the